harald-billstein/weblogin/README.md

 ## Getting Started

 This repository is one of three repositories needed to launch the project.
-Clone all three of them to launch the portal!
+Clone all three of them to launch the portal! (imp i ide )

 1. (main) https://github.com/harald-billstein/weblogin.git
 2. (api)  https://github.com/sdlonn/WebRegisterAPI.git